canonical/synapse-operator/docs/explanation/moderation-and-spam-control.md

 Moderation and spam control are critical to maintaining the health and security of any communication platform, and Synapse is no exception.
 As a Matrix homeserver, Synapse enables decentralized communication, which brings challenges in combating abuse and ensuring user safety.
-This explanation explores charm configurations and tools (Synapse Invite Checker Module and Mjolnir) that can help set moderation and spam control in Synapse.
+This document explores charm configurations and tools (Synapse Invite Checker Module and Mjolnir) that can help set moderation and spam control in Synapse.